5nizza/aisy/readme.md

-An example of synthesis tool from Aiger http://fmv.jku.at/aiger/ circuits format.
+Simple synthesis tool from Aiger http://fmv.jku.at/aiger/ circuits format.
 Some description of the tool is available at
 https://verify.iaik.tugraz.at/research/bin/view/Ausgewaehltekapitel/AkdvExercise14
 Some slides